Table Of Contents

 Average price: 35 euros.

-Where: via Alessandro Volta 7A
+Address: via Alessandro Volta 7A

 Hotel Gallia

-Everything is curated and extremely quality, you can choose to serve yourself at the buffet or a la carte.
-At the buffet you can find everything you want, brioche, muffins, croissants, and viennoiserie, bread (lots of different kinds), butter, jam, fruit, milk and cereal, and so much more( waffles, crepes, and pancakes can be found a la carte).
+Everything is curated and extremely high quality, you can choose to serve yourself at the buffet or a la carte.
+At the buffet you can find everything you want, brioche, muffins, croissants, and viennoiserie, bread (lots of different kinds), butter, jam, fruit, milk and cereal, and much more( waffles, crepes, and pancakes can be found a la carte).
 Then there is the savory department: cold cuts, cheeses, eggs, sausages, potatoes, various kinds of bread (all by Davide Longoni), hummus, selection of smoked fish.

 But we are not going to list everything or else it is no longer a surprise.
 However you understood it is something formidable, a majestic buffet.
 It is not really to be considered brunch for all intents and purposes but it can be considered as such.
 We recommend it.

-Where: Piazza Duca d’Aosta, 9
+Address: Piazza Duca d’Aosta, 9

 Biancolatte